Science, General Courses

 View course descriptions for

 SC 101 Biological Science Survey (3) Offered Fall.
 Students learn the basics in biological science.
 A study of plant biology as well as an in-depth survey of human anatomy and physiology is the focus of this course.
-This course will not count toward a science teaching field or science minor.
+This course will not count toward a science teaching field.

 SC 102 Biological Science Survey (3) Offered Spring.
 This course begins with the study of Creation and evolution.
 Students continue learning basic concepts in biology by studying all major phyla as well as a survey of ecology and environment.
 The course concludes with the basic concepts of cell biology and an introduction to genetics.
-This course will not count toward a science teaching field or science minor.
+This course will not count toward a science teaching field.

 SC 122 General Entomology (3) Offered Spring.
 This course provides an overview of the study of insects.
 Students will learn anatomy, biology, and taxonomy of insects and identify many common insects to the family level.
 In addition, they will study the practical uses of entomology.